learn-co-curriculum/ruby-oo-advanced-class-methods-puppy-lab/README.md

   the individual dogs stored in the `@@all` array and `puts` out their name to the terminal.

-- Now that we've gotten these methods written out, it is time do a bit of refactoring.
-Rather than pushing `self` into the `@@all` variable inside of `#initialize`, we're extract this action into its own method.
+- Now that we've gotten these methods written out, it is time to do a bit of refactoring.
+Rather than pushing `self` into the `@@all` variable inside of `#initialize`, let's extract this action into its own method.
 Call this method `#save`.
 The method should handle the task of pushing `self` into `@@all`.
   Once written, update your code in `#initialize` so that it uses `#save`.